ziqiyang107/ziqiyang107.github.io/_posts/2025-09-01-Score-based-Gen.md

 \end{align*}
 $$
 </div>

-The above recurision can be see as the discretization of Langevin diffusion, which is defined as the stochastic differential equation(SDE):
+The above recurision can be see as the discretization of Langevin diffusion, which is defined as the stochastic differential equation(SDE)
 <div id="eq3">
 $$
 d\vecX_t = -\nabla f(\vecX_t)\, dt + \sqrt{2}\, d\vecW_t  \tag{3}